-- identify, evaluate and select, or make recommendations to our board of directors regarding, nominees for election to our board of directors and its committees; - · evaluate the performance of our board of directors and of individual directors; - consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - review developments in corporate governance practices; - · evaluate the adequacy of our corporate governance practices and reporting; and - · develop and make recommendations to our board of directors regarding corporate governance guidelines and matters.
+- identify, evaluate and select, or make recommendations to our board of directors regarding, nominees for election to our board of directors and its committees; - · evaluate the performance of our board of directors and of individual directors; - · consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - · review developments in corporate governance practices; - · evaluate the adequacy of our corporate governance practices and reporting; and - · develop and make recommendations to our board of directors regarding corporate governance guidelines and matters.

-The nominating and corporate governance committee will operate under a written charter, to be effective prior to the completion of this offering that satisfies the applicable listing requirements and rules of the NASDAO.
+The nominating and corporate governance committee operates under a written charter that satisfies the applicable listing requirements and rules of the NASDAQ.